bcgsc/PASS/README.md

 The process of progressively cycling through longer to shorter COOH-most k-mer is repeated after every sequence extension until nothing else can be done on that side.
 Since only left-most searches are possible with a prefix tree, when all possibilities have been exhausted for the COOH-terminal extension, the complementary strand of the contiguous sequence generated is used to extend the contig on the NH2-end.
 The prefix tree is used to limit the search space by segregating sequence reads and their reverse counterparts (if applicable) by their first 5 amino acid at the NH2-termini.

 There are three ways to control the stringency in PASS:
-1) Disallow read/contig extension if the coverage is too low (-o).
+1. Disallow read/contig extension if the coverage is too low (-o).
 Higher -o values lead to shorter contigs, but minimizes sequence misassemblies.
-2) Adjust the minimum overlap -m allowed between the seed/contig and short sequence reads.
+2. Adjust the minimum overlap -m allowed between the seed/contig and short sequence reads.
 Higher m values lead to more accurate contigs at the cost of decreased contiguity.
-3) Set the minimum amino acid ratio -r to higher values
+3. Set the minimum amino acid ratio -r to higher values

-2. Using a seed sequence file
+B. Using a seed sequence file

 If the -s option is set and points to a valid fasta file, the protein sequences comprised in that file will populate the hash table and be used exclusively as seeds to nucleate contig extensions (they will not be utilized to build the prefix tree).
 In that scheme, every unique seed will be used in turn to nucleate an extension, using short reads found in the tree (specified in -f).
 This feature might be useful if you already have characterized sequences & want to increase their length using short reads.
 That said, since the short reads are not used as seeds when -s is set, they will not cluster to one another WITHOUT a seed sequence file.
 Also, to speed up the assembly, no imbedded reads (i.e. those aligning to the seed in their entirety) are considered.
 Only reads that contribute to extending a seed sequence are noted.